mcohen01/node-quickbooks/README.md

 <a name="reportAgedPayables" />
 #### reportAgedPayables(options, callback)

-Retrieves the AgedPayables Report from Quickbooks
+Retrieves the AgedPayables Report from QuickBooks

 __Arguments__